 --auth-jwt-rs256-crt=<filename>.
-The sandbox will expect all tokens to be signed with RSA256 with the public key loaded from the given X.509 certificate file.
-Both PEM-encoded certificates (text files starting with ----BEGIN CERTIFICATE----) and DER-encoded certicates (binary files) are supported.
+The sandbox will expect all tokens to be signed with RS256 (RSA Signature with SHA-256) with the public key loaded from the given X.509 certificate file.
+Both PEM-encoded certificates (text files starting with ----BEGIN CERTIFICATE----) and DER-encoded certificates (binary files) are supported.

---auth-jwt-ec-crt=<filename>.
-The sandbox will expect all tokens to be signed with ECDSA512 with the public key loaded from the given X.509 certificate file.
+--auth-jwt-es256-crt=<filename>.
+The sandbox will expect all tokens to be signed with ES256 (ECDSA using P-256 and SHA-256) with the public key loaded from the given X.509 certificate file.
 Both PEM-encoded certificates (text files starting with ----BEGIN CERTIFICATE----) and DER-encoded certicates (binary files) are supported.